Alexandra Railway Bridge: History

 In 1882 after Brisbane had acquired a railway to the seaside at Sandgate, Rockhampton clamoured for a similar connection to its resort at Emu Park.
 Construction of the Emu Park line was approved in 1885 and the line opened in 1888.
 The 1880s was a period of economic and civic expansion in Rockhampton as a result of the discovery and exploitation of the gold and ore body at Mount Morgan in the Dee Range forty kilometres from Rockhampton.
 A result of the isolation of Rockhampton from Brisbane, and the prosperity of the Mount Morgan mine, was the growth of the separatist movement which demanded separation of Northern Queensland from Brisbane.
 The colonial government of the period used railway construction, and the extension of the system, to counter the separation movement.

 The line, similar to Bundaberg, featured a railway system divided by a major river.
 In Rockhampton, this consisted of the Central Western line running from a terminus in Stanley Street to Gracemere and westwards, which had no physical connection to the line from North Rockhampton to Emu Park.
 Two years after the opening of the Emu Park line, the Railway Department began investigating the possibility of linking Rockhampton's two separate railways.
 The bridging of the Fitzroy River and the cost of land resumptions to join the two terminus stations were to be major difficulties in connecting the two lines.

-Trial surveys in 1890 investigated two routes, but the financial crisis of 1893 forestalled further work.
+Trial surveys in 1890 investigated two routes, but the Australian banking crisis of 1893 forestalled further work.
 The impetus for bridging the Fitzroy River came from the decision of the Queensland Government to construct a deepwater port at Broadmount at the mouth of the Fitzroy River in 1894, and to link the Central Western Railway with North Rockhampton via a bridge across the Fitzroy and a line running via Denison Street.
 The original plan called for a single line down Denison Street and for a single track bridge, however the Rockhampton City Council protested against this decision.
 Following a visit to Rockhampton by chief engineer Henry Charles Stanley, the management of the Lakes Creek Meatworks at North Rockhampton convinced the Railway Department to construct a double line to North Rockhampton, as it was felt that developments in livestock and goods traffic would justify the initial outlay.
 In 1895 construction was approved for what was to be known as the Rockhampton Junction Railway.
 The new bridge and connecting line were the first examples of double lines outside of the Brisbane-Ipswich metropolitan area.
 The Rockhampton City Council gave half of Leichhardt Park (Archer Park) and Denison Street which allowed for the construction of a central railway station.
 The Council approved this work in October 1896.